Enterprises aren’t Building Ai Advantage: Introduction To The Ai

 There’s nothing wrong with renting intelligence to get started.
 But building your core product, customer experience, or operational workflows on rented intelligence indefinitely isn’t a strategy.
 It’s a dependency.
 If AI becomes central to how your business operates, then owning the intelligence behind it becomes as important as owning your data, your customer relationships, or your product roadmap.

 Bottom line: enterprises are not building ai advantage when they rely on rented intelligence.
-They’re just scratching the surface of what’s possible with AI.
+They’re scratching the surface of what’s possible with AI.
 It’s time to take ownership of your AI strategy and build systems that learn from your workflows.
-Don’t just use AI — teach AI how your business works.
+Don’t use AI — teach AI how your business works.
 The future of your company depends on it.
 So, what are you waiting for?
 Start building your AI advantage today.

 📚 Further Reading